Consumer Directed Personal Assistance

 Eligibility

-In order to receive CDPA services a person must be assessed and approved for services by their local Department of Social Services (DSS), managed care company or local office for aging.
+In order to receive CDPA services a person must be assessed and approved for services by either the NY Independent Assessor Program (NYIAP) if they have Medicaid or the local office for aging if they do not and are over the age of 65.

-The person must be self-directing or identify a Designated Representative who is willing to assume the responsibilities of the program on his/her behalf.
-A Self-Directing person is able to direct and supervise their own personal assistants, accept responsibility for his or her actions, and successfully retain personal assistants and back-up support.
+The person must be self-directing – able to direct and supervise their own personal assistants, accept responsibility for his or her actions, and successfully retain personal assistants and back-up support.
+Or identify a Designated Representative who is willing to assume the responsibilities of the program on his/her behalf.

 Service Area